Miami Restraining Order Attorney

 Restraining orders take away the rights of the respondent, which is another reason why there are several types of orders.
 Some restraining orders are less restricting of the respondent’s rights, while other restraining orders highly restrict the respondent’s rights.
 Therefore, the right restraining order* should be used for the right circumstances.

 *Unfortunately, many people erroneously create restraining orders.
-If you or a loved one receive a restraining order believed to be erroneous in nature, a defense attorney can help you.
+If you or a loved one receive a restraining order believed to be erroneous in nature, a Miami restraining order attorney can help you.

 Florida Domestic Violence Restraining Order